WHAT DO YOU GET?

 Provocation Cards – Create conversation starters with these cards.
 The reverse side of each contains information to help educators acquire, consolidate and extend knowledge and understandings.
 Size 21cm x 14.8cm, 9 cards

-JNR Big Book – The Junior Big Book Reader will teach you that compost is not smelly, compost is not dirty and it certainly isn’t hard to manage when you follow the easy steps in this big book.
+Junior Big Book – These interesting and colourful readers will teach you that compost is not smelly, compost is not dirty and it certainly isn’t hard to manage when you follow the easy steps in this big book.
 Understand what goes in, and in what ratio, and what you can expect out of the compost in mere months!
 Students are encouraged to investigate what the compost contains and why.
 What is the Carbon Cycle?
 What is the Nitrogen Cycle?
 Who are Compost Creatures and what are their jobs?
-Size 21cm x 29.7cm, 12 pages, 1 per box
+Size 21cm x 29.7cm, 12 pages

-Child Readers – The Child Readers are a carbon copy of the larger format JNR Big Book.
+Child Readers – The child readers are a copy of the larger format junior big book.
 These enable children to follow along in reading groups and engage with guided and modelled reader.
 The clear layout and large font mean these are perfect for independent readers.
-Size 21cm x 14.8cm, 12 pages, 2 per box
+Size 21cm x 14.8cm, 12 pages

-Posters – Water Recycling – Manage your classroom transparently, whilst simultaneously equipping staff, children and families with the knowledge they need to foster shared responsibility for your classroom environmental sustainability systems.
+Posters – Manage your classroom transparently, whilst simultaneously equipping staff, children and families with the knowledge they need to foster shared responsibility for your classroom environmental sustainability systems.
+Size 29.7cm x 42cm

 - Be able to differentiate between healthy and unhealthy water.